Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 permilles.
 The standard method of determining the soil organic carbon content is by dry combustion method (Leco at 1000&deg;C).</div>\EndKnitrBlock{rmdnote}

-In the dry combustion method, all carbon present in the soil is oxidized to carbon dioxide (CO$_2$) by heating the soil to at least (WHAT TEMP HERE?
-1000 c?) in a flow of oxygen-containing gas that is free from carbon dioxide.
-The amount of carbon dioxide released is then measured by titrimetry, gravimetry, conductometry, gas chromatography or using an infrared detection method, depending on the apparatus used.
-When the soil is heated to a temperature of at least (WHAT TEMP HERE?
-1000 c?), in addition to organic carbon any inorganic carbon present as carbonate is also completely decomposed.
 Total organic carbon can be determined directly or indirectly.
 Direct determination consists of previous removal of any carbonates present by treating the soil with hydrochloric acid.
 Indirect determination consists of applying an empirical correction to the total carbon content to account for for